Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Physics performance and FPGA cost

-The resource utilization vs.\ $N_\textrm{bin}$ is given in figure \ref{fig:resource_nbin} for the two \textsc{Bin Engines}.
+The resource utilization (LUT, FF, DSP, and BRAM usage) vs.\ $N_\textrm{bin}$ is given in figure \ref{fig:resource_nbin} for the two \textsc{Bin Engines}.
 First, the top-left plot shows that LUT usage has a slow dependence on $N_\textrm{bin}$.
 The LUBE result fluctuates by two orders of magnitude because the results of various configurations are shown together, but the usage typically is less than $10\%$.
+The fluctuation in LUT usage between the points with similar bin counts is largely due to the differences in the integer bit precision.
+All points using over $15\%$ of the available LUT used configurations with $10$ bits or higher.
 The BSBE result fluctuates less and grows to about $1\%$ at a million bins.
 Second, the top-right plot shows that FF usage also shows the same behavior as the LUT usage, although the percentages are an order of magnitude lower.
 The BSBE result grows to about $0.1\%$ at a million bins.
 Third, the bottom-left plot shows that DSP usage is zero until around a thousand bins then it starts to grow after around $10^5$.
 However, even at a million bins the usage is very low at the $0.1\%$ level.
 Lastly, the bottom-right plot shows that BRAM usage shows a stronger dependence on $N_\textrm{bin}$ and, in contrast to the other three, the same result is seen for LUBE and BSBE.
 The same dependence and scale on $N_\textrm{bin}$ for BRAM usage for the two \textsc{Bin Engines} make us wonder whether latency is affected in a similar manner.

 The latency dependence on $N_\textrm{bin}$ is given in figure \ref{fig:perf_timing_bins}.
 The plot on the left shows the logarithmic dependence on $N_\textrm{bin}$ with LUBE having an offset of about $2$ to $4$ clock ticks higher than BSBE.
 The fit model is